hdShang/arxiv-daily/docs/cs-RO/2025-11-18/papers/251114659v1-nora-15-a-vision-language-action-model-trained-using-world-model-and.md

 ---
 layout: default
-title: NORA-1.5: A Vision-Language-Action Model Trained using World Model- and Action-based Preference Rewards
+title: "NORA-1.5: A Vision-Language-Action Model Trained using World Model- and Action-based Preference Rewards"
 ---

 # NORA-1.5: A Vision-Language-Action Model Trained using World Model- and Action-based Preference Rewards